AdilAbubacker/rentezy_backend/README.md

 ```
 ---

-### 🎪 19+ Independent Microservices
+### 🎪 10+ Independent Microservices

-Each service is a self-contained, independently deployable unit with its own database, business logic, and scaling policy:
+Each service is a self-contained, independently horizontally scalabe unit with its own database, business logic, and scaling policy:

 | Service | Purpose | Why It Exists |
 |---------|---------|---------------|